laguna wilcacocha

 laguna wilcacocha trail

-Arrival at Laguna Wilcacocha
+Arrival at Wilcacocha Lake

 We stopped here for lunch and then headed to a small hill on the other side of the lake for some pictures.